Comparison

 Flavor and Aging Difference

-The existing Emmental versus Gruyere comparison shows the Swiss side of that story already.
-Comte sits closer to Gruyere than Emmental does, but it still reads sweeter and more expansive than Gruyere in most tastings.
+Gruyere and Emmental show the Swiss side of that Alpine split already.
+Comte sits closer to Gruyere than Emmental does, but it still tastes sweeter and more expansive than Gruyere in most tastings.

 • Choose Comte for tasting boards, sandwiches, and mixed-use wedges